The Best Gun for Survival

 As for the long guns, I’d go for a mix of tactical shotguns and AR-15s, allowing each team member to select and outfit their long gun as they so choose.
 The mix gives your team the best chances of having the right firearm available for any particular need.

-But the real answer to this pressing question is… the best firearm is the one that you can use well.
+So, the real answer to this pressing question is… the best firearm is the one that you can use well.
 Ultimately, it’s the skill of the shooter, more than the firearm they are shooting, which is going to make the difference.
 A truly skilled shooter can shoot well with anything, even though they will have their favorites.
 But a poor shooter isn’t going to do any better, just because they’ve got a fancy gun.